wesone/blackrik/docs/Aggregates.md

 ```

 # Projection
-The projection will reduce all events that belong to the aggregateId and the resulting state will be passed to the commands callback.
+The projection will reduce all events that belong to the aggregateId and the resulting state will be passed to the command's callback.
-To achieve this, the projection contains a function for each event type of the aggregate.
+To achieve this, the projection contains a function for each event type of the aggregate (that actually affects the state).
 The function will receive the previous state and the event and returns the new state.
 A projection can also have a function called `init` that returns a starting state.
 Without an init-function the first state will be an empty object (`{}`).